Rapid American Corporation (Philip Carey Manufacturing Corp.)

-Rapid American Corporation (Philip Carey Manufacturing Corp.) used asbestos in its insulation and industrial equipment.
+Rapid-American Corporation’s predecessor, the Philip Carey Manufacturing Corporation, used asbestos in its insulation and industrial equipment.
 Lawsuits related to asbestos exposure led to bankruptcy in 2013.
-The company has not yet reorganized but is seeking approval for a liquidation and asbestos trust.
+Rapid-American created an asbestos trust and now exists solely to compensate claimants.

 With more than $30 billion currently set aside in trust funds, you may qualify for substantial compensation if you’ve been diagnosed with mesothelioma, asbestosis, or asbestos-related lung cancer.
 We invite you to fill out our form today for a free Financial Compensation Packet, filled with information about experienced mesothelioma lawyers in your area, how to get paid in 90 days, how to file an asbestos trust fund claim, and much more.